Learn about the causes, symptoms, diagnosis, treatment, and pathology of Systemic Lupus Erythematosus.

 How is Systemic Lupus Erythematosus Diagnosed?

-The American College of Rheumatology (ACR) has established a set of 11 criteria to make (or rule-out) the diagnosis of Systemic Lupus Erythematosus.
-These criteria are closely related to the symptoms of Lupus which include:
+The American College of Rheumatology (ACR) has established a set of 11 criteria to make (or rule out) the diagnosis of Systemic Lupus Erythematosus (SLE).
+These criteria are closely related to the symptoms of Lupus, which include:

 - Mouth and nose signs and symptoms of Lupus that include oral and nasal ulcers

-- Blood changes in lupus: Decreased red blood cells, white blood cells, and platelets
+- Blood changes in Lupus, including decreased red blood cells, white blood cells, and platelets

-- Renal signs and symptoms of Lupus that may range from proteinuria (the presence of proteins in urine) to end-stage kidney disease
+- Renal signs and symptoms of Lupus that may range from proteinuria (presence of proteins in urine) to end-stage kidney disease

 - Serology test: Antinuclear antibody (ANA) positive